-As the Singapore Fashion Week (formerly Audi Fashion Festival) winds down to a close, Team SM caught up with Mr Jack Wang, L’Officiel’s own fashion director who is far from a stranger on the local fashion scene.
-As a matter of fact, try mentioning his name at the Tent @ Ngee Ann City Civic Plaza and you might get more than just a favourable nod.
-In this ‘5 Minutes’, We picked his brain to get his candid opinion on the local fashion scene and the behind-the-scenes of his young, rewarding career.
+As the Singapore Fashion Week (formerly Audi Fashion Festival) winds down to a close, SERIOUSLY MAN caught up with Mr Jack Wang, L’Officiel’s own fashion director who is far from a stranger on the local fashion scene.
+In this ‘5 Minutes’, We picked his brain to get his candid opinion on the local fashion scene, how men can fill the enormous gaps in their style game and the behind-the-scenes of his young, rewarding career.

 Hi Jack!
-Thanks for sitting down with Team SM.
-You’ve worked with some very famous people, tell us about the most rewarding part of your styling career.
+Thanks for the sit down.
+You’ve worked with some very famous celebrities and models.
+Tell us about the most rewarding part of your styling career.

 When and how did you become a fashion stylist?
 Was there an a-ha! moment?